yumoo42/Soft-Ware-Design-FinalProject/README.md

 # Software-Design-Refactor
-112-1 SoftWare Design - Design Pattern Refactor final project
+112-1 Software Design - Design Pattern Refactor final project

 This task is to reconstruct the code.
 The original file source is: https://github.com/Grason-Lu/ct-bert